Say "NO" to Wheels in Wilderness!

 The National Wilderness Preservation System now protects over 800 wilderness areas totaling over 111 million acres in 44 states and Puerto Rico, making it America’s most critical law for preserving wild places and the genetic diversity of thousands of plant and animal species.
 Yet designated wilderness is only 2.7% of the Lower 48, and still just about 5% if Alaska is included.

-The protections of the Wilderness Act include a ban on logging, mining, roads, buildings, structures and installations, mechanized and motorized equipment and more.
+The protections of the Wilderness Act include a ban on logging, mining, roads, buildings, structures and installations, mechanized and motorized equipment, and more.
 Its authors sought to secure for the American people “an enduring resource of wilderness” to protect places not manipulated by modern society, where the ecological and evolutionary forces of nature could continue to play out mostly unimpeded.

+The list of those seeking to water down the Wilderness Act is growing.
 Most of these recreational groups say they support wilderness, understanding how important it is when most landscapes and wildlife habitats have been radically altered by people.
 At the same time, they want to slice out their own piece of the wilderness pie.

 Must we get everything we want in the outdoors?
 Rather than weakening the protections that the Wilderness Act provides, we could try to reinvigorate a spirit of humility toward wilderness.
 We could practice restraint, understanding that designated wildernesses have deep values beyond our human uses of them.